pawanit17/cassandra/README.md

 - ![image](https://user-images.githubusercontent.com/42272776/135763427-d04d3fb5-d5fa-450c-be0f-19a10bd5035f.png)
 - To achieve decentralization and partition tolerance, Cassandra uses a **gossip** protocol.
 This protocol is mainly by each node to keep track of state information about the other nodes in the cluster and runs every second on the timer.
 - ![image](https://user-images.githubusercontent.com/42272776/135123849-9939923f-63b9-4078-acf3-87ea50ebf86f.png)
 - Unlike most application monitorings, Cassandra directly does not rely on a Heartbeat and decide if a server/node is down.
-Instead, the Gosipper will mark the server/node as down with a **suspicion level**.
+Instead, the Gosipper will mark the server/node as down with a **suspicion level**. ( Accural Failure Detection Model - non binary assessment just by consulting Heartbeat ).
 - What are Snitches?
   - Snitches are components that determine which node to read from when a READ request arrives at a co-ordinator Cassandra node.
   - Basically it monitors how fast nodes are replying to requests and optionally using the knowledge of Topology, determines which node to consult for getting the complete data.
+  - Note that during READs, the coordinator node READs complete data from actual node and hash of data from replica.
+This is to save bandwidth.
+    - If they do not match, coordinator gets the actual data from the replica and does the merge process by issuing a read-repair.
+    - Merge process considers the timestamp associated with columns to decide which is latest WRITE.
 - The data being stored into Cassandra is **hashed** on its partition key ( by **Partitioners** ) and the resulting token determines which node the data gets saved to.
 - Once data gets persisted into Cassandra node as hashed out by the Partitioner, the **Replication Factor** aspect comes into picture.
 RF is the number of nodes in your cluster that will receive copies of the same data.
 If the RF is 3, then three nodes in the ring will have copies of each row.
 - There are **replication (placement) strategies** that determine where the data is supposed to get replicated to.